ChielBruin/spoofax-latex-tools/README.md

-# Spoofax Latex tools
+# Spoofax LaTeX tools
-> A collection of tools for writing about Spoofax in a Latex document
+> A collection of tools for writing about Spoofax in a LaTeX document

 ## sg2tikz